ignite/cli/docs/docs/03-CLI-Commands/01-cli-commands.md

 Send coins from the account given by --from to another account.

-<to> is a bech32 address or a key name from the keybase.
-Handy on dev chains
-to fund accounts created with `ignite account create`.
+&lt;to&gt; is a bech32 address or a key name from the keybase.
+Handy on dev chains to fund accounts created with `ignite account create`.

 Example: